 BSc (Hons), PhD, GradCert (UniEduc&Train), EMBA

-Sumone was appointed to School Council in August 2019 and is a member of the Finance & Risk Committee.
-She has over 20 years experience in the Health, Education and Financial Services industries.
+Sumone was appointed to School Council in August 2019 and is a member of the Finance and Risk Committee.
+She has over 20 years’ experience in the Health, Education and Financial Services industries.
 With a PhD in the Medical Sciences and an MBA, Sumone spent five years in Boston and San Francisco, prior to returning to Melbourne.
 Over the past 10 years, she has specialised in strategy design and implementation, for organisational growth across both the public and private sectors.
-Sumone is a mother of two, with her youngest joining TGS in 2019.
+Sumone has one son who currently attends Trinity.

 Leigh Hodges – OTGA Nominee

 Leigh is the Old Trinity Grammarian Association’s (OTGA) nominee to the School Council, appointed in June 2020.
+Leigh is a member of ITEC and also supports Council and the Principal on the Gallery of Achievement Committee.
 He is the founder and Principal Consultant of Leigh Hodges, and a specialist in people and performance.
 Leigh has lived and worked in Europe and studied in North America.
-He has over 25 years experience working with organisations and individuals, to develop confident leaders, high-performance teams and engaging cultures.
+He has over 25 years’ experience working with organisations and individuals, to develop confident leaders, high-performance teams and engaging cultures.
 Leigh, his brother and son all attended Trinity Grammar School, Kew.

-Kate was appointed to School Council in August 2019 and is a member of the Engagement & Fundraising Committee.
+Kate was appointed to School Council in August 2019 and is currently Chair of the Governance Committee.
 She spent her childhood living on school campuses with her father as the Headmaster of Hale School, an independent boys’ school in Perth, and prior to that as Deputy Headmaster of Pembroke School, an independent co-ed school in Adelaide.
 She is a founding partner of Nightingale Advisors.
-Kate has sons in Years 8 and 10 and a nephew in Year 9 at Trinity.
+Kate has two sons; an OTG (2021) and one currently attending Trinity with other extended family.
 Her brother in law is also an OTG.

 Jane Kupsch was appointed to School Council in July 2018.
-She is a member of the Engagement & Fundraising Committee and the Governance Committee, and has been the coordinator of the Junior School class representatives.
+She is a member of the Finance and Risk Committee and the Governance Committee, and has been the coordinator of the Junior School class representatives.
 Jane is a partner in Kennedys’ commercial dispute resolution team and is a commercial litigation specialist.
 Her areas of expertise include directors’ duties and governance.
 She is also Chairperson of the Law Institute of Victoria Commercial Litigation Advisory Committee.
 Jane has two sons who currently attend Trinity Grammar School, Kew.